siarheisaroka/gitlab/readme.md

 # Django girls APP

-What I have is a partially working Django APP.
+I have is a partially working Django APP.

 Here's what I did to fix it: